Ak Yum Temple

 Kok Po Temple

-Kok Po features two (of four originally) partially standing brick temples and dates back to the 9th century, pre-dating the Angkor era.
-At the site, you’ll find the remains of two prasats built of brick with various sandstone, laterite, and brick remnants scattered around the site, but as we will come to later, historical records … Read more
+Prasat Kok Po features two (of four originally) partially standing brick temples and dates back to the 9th century, pre-dating the Angkor era.
+At the site, you’ll find the remains of two prasats built of brick with various sandstone, laterite, and brick remnants scattered around the site, but as we will come to later, historical … Read more

 Kôk Ta Ro